TUAT-Novice/maprotonet/README.md

 # MAProtoNet
-The official implementation of the interpretable MRI model MAProtoNet.
-Please check details in paper "MAProtoNet: A Multi-scale Attentive Interpretable Prototypical Network for 3D
-Magnetic Resonance Imaging Brain Tumor Classification."
+This is the official implementation of the interpretable MRI model MAProtoNet.
+Please check details in paper "MAProtoNet: A Multi-scale Attentive Interpretable Prototypical Network for 3D Magnetic Resonance Imaging Brain Tumor Classification."

 ![MAProtoNet](figures/framework.png)